openrails/openrails/Source/Documentation/Manual/driving.rst

 The "All" selection shows inactive and static trains too with labels in gray.
-Inactive trains are those that have arrived at their destination and been formed into departures but their start time has not arrived - see :ref:`#dispose commands<dispose-commands>`.
+Inactive trains are those that have arrived at their destination and been formed into departures but their start time has not arrived - see :ref:`#dispose commands<timetable-dispose>`.

 .. raw:: latex